martinkoster/actionfx/actionfx-core/README.md

 Attribute | Description | Default Value
 --------- | ----------- | -------------
 `viewId` | The ID of the view.
 Must be unique among all views of this application. | - `fxml` | Path to the FXML file to load for this view.
+Path is relative to the application's classpath.
+In case you have your view not in an FXML file, but implemented in an individual class, please refer to attribute `viewClass()`. | `""`
+`viewClass` | Alternatively to the `fxml()` attribute for defining a view's scene graph, it is also possible to load a view from a specified class.
+A view class specified under this location must be derived from `javafx.scene.Parent`. | `javafx.scnene.Parent.class`
-Path is relative to the application's classpath. | - `modal` | Specifies whether this view is a modal dialog or a regular window. | `false` `maximized` | Specifies whether this view shall be displayed maxized or not. | `false` `width` | The width of the view (however `maximized` has a higher priority) | `200`
+`modal` | Specifies whether this view is a modal dialog or a regular window. | `false` `maximized` | Specifies whether this view shall be displayed maxized or not. | `false` `width` | The width of the view (however `maximized` has a higher priority) | `200`